CracksoftSecurity/InstaPhisher1.0/README.md

   - The Tool (InstaPhisher) is NetPhishing Tool
   - All Pages or Shells are in Test
   - We are making our server 100% Secure
-  - The Tool (InstaPhisher) uses Tor Server to Make you Anonymous while using NGROK or other Ports
+  - The Tool (InstaPhisher) uses Tor Server to Make you Anonymous while using NGROK or Cloudflared Ports
+  - While Server Testing the tool May Not work

 ### Installation